Table of Contents

 If your cat has bad breath, it’s more than just an annoyance when she purrs in your face.
-Healthy cat mouths do not have an odor, so it could be a sign of decay and poor oral health that you can address with teeth cleaning.
+Healthy cat mouths do not have a strong odor, so it could be a sign of decay and poor oral health that you can address with teeth cleaning.

 By the age of three, close to 70 percent of cats will show signs of dental disease.

-Dental diseases can lead to other conditions that can drastically reduce a cat’s quality of life, including secondary infections in the blood, a weakened immune system, and susceptibility to disease and illness.
+Dental disease drastically reduces a cat’s quality of life, and problems aren’t restricted to the mouth!
+Periodontal disease can lead to secondary infections in the blood, a weakened immune system, and susceptibility to illness in other parts of the body, like the heart or kidneys.
 At the very least, dental problems can lead to chronic pain and difficulty eating.

 And besides hygiene and health benefits, teeth cleaning has the added benefit of giving your cat fresher-smelling breath.

 Whatever you do, don’t use human toothpaste for the task.
-Human toothpaste is dangerous for cats and may contain ingredients such as Xylitol, fluoride, and sodium that can make them ill and cause an upset stomach.
+Human toothpaste is dangerous for cats since they are likely to swallow it, and it may contain ingredients fluoride and sodium that can make them ill and cause an upset stomach.

 You can buy toothpaste specifically for cats or make homemade cat toothpaste, which is easy, has few ingredients that you may already have on hand, and takes only a few minutes.

-And in this time of quarantine, do-it-yourself toothpaste allows you to avoid additional trips to the store, saves you some money, and makes for a quick home project.
+Do-it-yourself toothpaste also allows you to avoid additional trips to the store, saves you some money, and makes for a quick home project.